-Explain non-economic factors determining development.
+2. Explain non-economic factors determining development.

-Human Resources: Ans.
-1.
+Ans.
+1. Human Resources:

 - (i) Human resource is named as human capital because of its power to increase productivity and thereby national income.
-There is a circular relationship between human development and economic growth. - If labour is efficient and skilled, its capacity to contribute to growth will be high.
-For example Japan and China. - Technical Know-how: As the scientific and technological knowledge advances, more and more sophisticated techniques steadily raise the productivity levels in all - Political freedom: The process of development is linked with the political freedom. - Social organization : People show interest in the development activity only when they feel that the fruits of development will be fairly distributed.
+There is a circular relationship between human development and economic growth. - (ii) If labour is efficient and skilled, its capacity to contribute to growth will be high.
+For example Japan and China. - 2.
+Technical Know-how: As the scientific and technological knowledge advances, more and more sophisticated techniques steadily raise the productivity levels in all sectors. - 3.
+Political freedom : The process of development is linked with the political freedom. - 4.
+Social organization: People show interest in the development activity only when they feel that the fruits of development will be fairly distributed.
 Mass participation in development programs is a pre-condition for accelerating the development process.

-5. Corruption free administration:
+5. Corruption free administration :